drunderscore/TShock/docs/Developer/Protocol/Packets/Sync Active Chest.md

 [^1]: Only present if `Name Length >= 0 && <= 20`

 ### Description
-A `Name Length` of 255 if used to specify removing a chest's name.
+A `Name Length` of 255 is used to specify removing a chest's name.